gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 30: Tuesday, October 8, 2024 - Higher-Order Functions
 Technically the last day of practicing with Python.
 I will continue for one more month though to solidify this more.
 Added feature to output an investment portfolio distribution based on a person's temperament.

+## Day 31: Wednesday, October 9, 2024 - Recursion
+Calculating high payment events using recursion.
+The single function simply takes in a list of integers, and uses defaults to determine what "high" is and outputs the count of events that exceeds that limit.